Near Germantown in Montgomery County, Maryland — The American Northeast (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-A Mixed Community (within shouting distance of this marker); How the Mill Worked (within shouting distance of this marker); White’s Ferry (approx. 1½ miles away); Darnestown (approx. 1.7 miles away); The Signal Corps and Wartime Communications (approx. 2 miles away); The Civil War in Darnestown (approx. 2 miles away); Civil War Troops & Darnestown Residents (approx. 2.1 miles away); Darnestown: A Strategic Point of Defense (approx. 2.1 miles away).
+At least 8 other markers are A Mixed Community (here, next to this marker); Black Rock Mill and Great Seneca Creek (within shouting distance of this marker); White’s Ferry (approx. 1½ miles away); Darnestown (approx. 1.8 miles away); The Signal Corps and Wartime Communications (approx. 2.1 miles away); The Civil War in Darnestown (approx. 2.1 miles away); Civil War Troops & Darnestown Residents (approx. 2.1 miles away); Darnestown: A Strategic Point of Defense (approx. 2.1 miles away).
 Touch for a list and map of all markers in Germantown.

 Credits.
 This page was last revised on March 31, 2019.
 This page originally submitted on March 30, 2019, by Devry Becker Jones of Washington, District of Columbia.
 This page has been viewed 76 times since then.
 Photos: 1, 2. submitted on March 30, 2019, by Devry Becker Jones of Washington, District of Columbia.